maria-kalyuzhny/tile-art/README.md

 ### Default Tilesets
 The following default tilesets are included in the /img folder to play around with:

 /img/motherload_tiles.png (tilesize: 64)

 /img/cavesofgallet_tiles.png (tilesize: 8)

 ## Future Scope
--Integrate Windows API to allow saving and loading without using the terminal -Add undo
+Integrate Windows API to allow saving and loading without using the terminal

+Add undo

--Add layers tool
+Add layers tool

--Add drag tool
+Add drag tool

--Allow save as 2D array for easy integration with game code
+Allow save as 2D array for easy integration with game code